Perturbative Gadgets at Arbitrary Orders: Perturbation Theory

-In appendix \ref{Blochapp} we derive the expansions for $\cu$ and $\ca$, and in appendix \ref{convergence} we prove that condition \ref{conv_cond} suffices to ensure convergence.
-The advantage of the method of \cite{Bloch} over the direct approach of \cite{Kato} is that $\ca$ is an operator whose support is strictly within $\mathcal{E}^{(0)}$, which makes some of the calculations more convenient.
+For completeness, we provide derivations for the expansions of $\cu$ and $\ca$ in appendix \ref{Blochapp}.
+In appendix \ref{convergence} we prove that condition \ref{conv_cond} suffices to ensure convergence.
+The advantage of the method of~\cite{Bloch} over the direct approach of~\cite{Kato} is that $\ca$ is an operator whose support is strictly within $\mathcal{E}^{(0)}$, which makes some of the calculations more convenient.